Concentration inequalities for high-dimensional linear processes with dependent innovations

 Set $\bar{\bs\eta}_{t}(h) = \bs\eta_{t}(h) - \E\bs\eta_{t}(h)$.
 The centered empirical autocovariances can be written as

-The BN decomposition transformed the average of a bilinear process $T^{-1}\sum_t\Y_t\Y_{t+h}'$ into the sum of the averages of the linear process and sub-Weibull random vectors.
-Hence, the concentration bounds for the empirical covariance matrix can be derived from concentration bounds for linear process and sub-Weibull tail bounds.
+The BN decomposition transforms the average of a bilinear process $T^{-1}\sum_t\Y_t\Y_{t+h}'$ into the sum of the averages of the linear process and sub-Weibull random vectors.
+This means we can derive, the concentration bounds for the empirical covariance matrix from concentration bounds for linear process and sub-Weibull tail bounds.
 We write

 Let

 where $\{\bs{V}_t(k)\}$ is sub-Weibull($\alpha$) and $\|\delta'\bs{V}_t(k)\|_{\psi_\alpha} <c_{\psi_{\alpha}}$ for every $\delta'\delta = 1$.